kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 and he says, he does not like the approach of the patch(es).
 Better than nothing, isn't it?
-Depending on the feedback, try to understand the objections and try to find a solution or insist on your approach but possibly back it by good arguments (performance gain, expected usecase) or a better explanation *why* the change is needed.
+Depending on the feedback, try to understand the objections and try to find a solution or insist on your approach but possibly back it by good arguments (performance gain, expected use case) or a better explanation *why* the change is needed.

 Repeated submissions